pulumi/deploy-demos/README.md

 > **_NOTE:_**  This is a feature in private preview.
 By getting access to this repository you understand not to speak publicly about the feature and not to discuss it with users outside of the private preview.

-# Pulumi Deploy
+# Pulumi Deployments

-Pulumi Deploy is a new product to power infrastructure and platform automation.
+Pulumi Deployments is a new product to power infrastructure and platform automation.
 It consists of three components:

 1. __The Programmatic Deployment API__ - run Pulumi programs (`pulumi up`, `pulumi refresh`, etc) on Pulumi Service hardware (api.pulumi.com).
+This includes APIs to observe your deployment and all associated logs as it runs.
+2. Click to Deploy - click a button from the Pulumi Service Console to run an ad hoc update on your stack.
-2. __Deployment Visualization__ - rich UX to visualize deployment status, deployment logs, and queueing from via the Pulumi Service Console (app.pulumi.com). (coming soon!)
+2. __Deployment Visualization__ - rich UX to visualize deployment status, deployment logs, and queueing from via the Pulumi Service Console (app.pulumi.com).
-3. __`git push` to Deploy__ -  Configure a stack to deploy automatically in response to `git push` events by installing the Pulumi GitHub App.(coming soon!)
+3. __`git push` to Deploy__ -  Configure a stack to deploy automatically in response to `git push` events by installing the Pulumi GitHub App.

 A deployment in the Pulumi Service runs on an isolated, single use deployment runner (a virtual machine).
 That runner will prepare the runtime environment, clone source code, set up any necessary environment variables, run the Pulumi program, and handle reporting logs and status back to the Pulumi Service.